-Water reuse is a safe, innovative practice where wastewater is reclaimed, treated and reused for different purposes.
+Water reuse is a safe, innovative practice where water from a variety of sources is reclaimed, treated and reused for a different purpose.
+This method serves an alternative water source to enhance a safe, reliable, locally controlled water supply.

-Emerging as a non-conventional water resource, nonpotable water reuse systems offer a viable approach to sustain potable water supplies.
+Emerging as a non-conventional water resource, nonpotable water reuse systems offer a promising approach to sustainably manage water.